ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 ---

-# Why Would I Do This?
+# Why Even Do This?

 Something I've found going out to bars or restaurants with a large group of people is that it gets increasingly harder to calculate how much each person should pay (including tip, tax, etc.) after I've had increasingly many drinks.
 That really got me thinking just how much alcohol affects mathematical ability.
 And, so this experiment was born!